Chapter 2: The Infrastructure of Trust

 - First: Learn to organize thoughts and write in Markdown (this chapter).

-- Second: Develop research questions and theoretical frameworks (Chapters 3-6).
+- Second: Develop research questions, theoretical frameworks, and ethical awareness (Chapters 3-8).

-- Third: Engage in qualitative analysis using tools you already understand—text and categories (Chapters 7-10).
+- Third: Engage in qualitative and methodological analysis using tools you already understand, text and categories (Chapters 9-16).

 The Obsidian Habit: Research Log